chongminggao/KuaiRec/README.md

   │   └── item_categories.csv
   ```

-The statistics of the small matrix and big matrix in *KwaiRec*.
+The statistics of the small matrix and big matrix in *KuaiRec*.

 |                | #Users | #Items | #Interactions | #Attributes of items | #Users who have friends | Density |
 | -------------- | :----: | :----: |  :----: | :------------------: | :---------------------: | :-----: |